 Recipients of concurrent degrees in interior architecture, architecture, or landscape architecture graduate as facile designers who engage in a variety of broad and specific issues, such as composition of sites and spaces, detail and materiality, sustainability, environmental analysis, and collaborative processes.

 The university’s concurrent degree opportunities enable students to complete course/studio credits for one master’s degree and also complete the remaining credits for the second degree with some overlapping courses, resulting in the awarding of the two degrees.
 Students apply to one degree first (MIArch or MArch), before applying to the second master’s program.
-There are also opportunities to earn concurrent master’s degrees in other fields.

 A student may begin as an interior architecture or architecture student.

 The curriculum provides a clear path for graduate students in the School of Architecture & Environment.
 Students without advanced placement who are required to complete 14 studios can finish the concurrent degrees in a minimum of four years.
 This timeline includes summer coursework.
 Interior Architecture or Architecture students pursuing concurrent degrees in Landscape Architecture need only complete one capstone final studio.
 Track II Graduate students with advanced placement can adapt the sample curricula to their special circumstances, resulting in a 10-studio minimum.